peterhardy22/terraform_sandbox/README.md

 - terraform init : Initializes a configuration directory and downloads and installs the providers defined in the configuration.
     - Output prints out names of the files modified, if any.

+- terraform output : Queries the output from the latest apply command.

 - terraform show : Inspects the current state of resources being managed by Terraform.

-- terraform statee list : Lists the resources in the project's state.
+- terraform state list : Lists the resources in the project's state.

 - terraform validate : Checks configuration is syntactically valid and internally consistent.
     - If valid, return message will be: "Success!
 The configuration is valid."